per1234/EtherEvent/README.md

 - receiver: waits for "quintessence\n\r"
 - sender: send "quintessence\n\r" and wait for cookie
 - receiver: send a cookie(EventGhost uses the sock, EtherEvent uses a random number) to the sender and wait for response
-- sender: the password is appended to the cookie and a new md5 digest calculated and sent back to the reciever and waits for "accept"
+- sender: the password is appended to the cookie and a new md5 digest calculated and sent back to the receiver and waits for "accept"
 - receiver: calculates the proper MD5 value and compares it to the one from the sender, if it is correct then it sends back "accept"
 - sender: send "payload "{payload string}, event, and "close" to the receiver
 - receiver: handle message and close the connection to the sender